thehui87/dkt-type/README.md

 # Discord bot

-On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
-You can find its code over at https://github.com/monkeytypegame/monkeytype-bot.
+On the [Dwarftype Discord server](https://www.discord.gg/dwarftype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
+You can find its code over at https://github.com/thehui87/dkt-type/.

 # Bug report or Feature request

-If you encounter a bug or have a feature request, [send us an email](mailto:contact@monkeytype.com), [create an issue](https://github.com/monkeytypegame/monkeytype/issues), [create a discussion thread](https://github.com/monkeytypegame/monkeytype/discussions), or [join the Discord server](https://www.discord.gg/monkeytype).
+If you encounter a bug or have a feature request, [send us an email](mailto:info@dwarfknight.com), [create an issue](https://github.com/thehui87/dkt-type/issues), [create a discussion thread](https://github.com/thehui87/dkt-type/discussions), or [join the Discord server](https://www.discord.gg/monkeytype).

 # Want to Contribute?